Stanisaur/TracerouteMap/README.md

 # TracerouteMap
 ## About
-lua script that uses tshark (command line wireshark) and python to read a pcapng file and extract geoIP locations, then runs traceroute on every ipv4 address identified, saving each route to json.
+Lua script that uses tshark (command line wireshark) and python to read a pcapng file and extract geoIP locations, then runs traceroute on every ipv4 address identified, saving each route to json.
 Then, a python script is used to convert this data into geojson form that is then fed into a static html page created using QGIS.
 ## Prerequisites
 - Operating system that has a UNIX compatible
 - lua 5.4 & lualanes,